ipums/ipums.github.io/_posts/2020/2020-10-28-upgrading-shared-conda-installation.markdown

 ## Background

-The Python ecosystem offers many ways to manage Python and third-party libraries, pip + virtualenv being a very common solution.
+The Python ecosystem offers a few ways to manage Python and third-party libraries.
-At ISRDI, we have a fairly specific need not met by most of these solutions: we develop and deploy a large amount of software, mostly command-line tools, for our researchers to process large-scale demographic data.
-These scripts reside on multi-user linux servers, and it's a requirement that they perform consistently and reproducibly for all team members.
-For this purpose, we've arrived at conda as being the solution that works best for our needs, as it has the ability to create named Python environments in which dependencies can be managed by safe and controlled means.
+For both conda and pip + virtualenv, these solutions are designed for managing environments on an individual's local computer, not a shared work environment.

 From the Conda website: